 The Pyrenees Highway connects communities from Ararat through Avoca, Maryborough and Castlemaine to Elphinstone.
-The road carries approximately 6,500 vehicles per day through Mount Alexander Shire between Newstead and Muckleford South.
+The road carries approximately 6,500 vehicles per day through Mount Alexander Shire between Newstead and Castlemaine.

 Between 2009 and 2013, there were five run-off road crashes including one fatality on the Pyrenees Highway.
 This project has been designed to reduce the risk and severity of crashes where drivers run off the road and hit hazards like trees and steep drop offs.

-Due to these circumstances the Transport Accident Commission (TAC) granted funding in the 2015-16 financial year and we commenced planing towards improving this road for commuters and residents.
+Due to these circumstances the Transport Accident Commission (TAC) granted funding in the 2015-16 financial year and we commenced planning towards improving this road for commuters and residents.

 Safety works include:

-- Installation of 23 flexible wire rope safety barriers and guard fences
+- Installation of 23 flexible safety barriers and guard fences.

 - Removal of, or protection from, roadside hazards such as trees, culverts and drop-offs.